304 North Cardinal St.

 - Cleaning the birdbath surface, especially inside the water bowl,

 - Cleaning the solar panels to allow light in,

 - Cleaning the pump and filter.

 The most bothersome maintenance quirk of these pumps is that gunk can plug the pump and cause the fountain to stop working.
 This is a problem in any water feature where the water is recirculated (or the incoming water contains impurities).
 The filter inevitably gets yucky stuff in it and stops water from circulating properly.

-The pump filter getting plugged with bird bath gunk happens on a regular basis (sometimes near-daily) when the birds are really having a pool party.
+The pump filter getting plugged with bird bath gunk happens on a regular basis (sometimes near daily) when the birds are really having a pool party.
 Just imagine what a human pool party would look like after a long weekend without pool chemicals! …and plus mosquito larvae…gross.

 I tend to clean the solar bird bath fountain every other day, along with my hummingbird feeders.
 This seems to work well for the bather load in our bird bath.
-I also change the bird bath water every couple days (and top it up generally once or twice a day).
-Remember that birds use the bath to both drink and to bathe, and so it’s important to keep it clean for them.
+I also change the bird bath water every couple of days (and top it up generally once or twice a day).
+Remember that birds use the bath to both drink and bathe, so it’s important to keep it clean for them.

 Do solar-powered bird baths work?
 Yes, solar-powered bird bath fountains do work, with limitations.
 For them to work, both the solar panel surface and the pump itself must be unobstructed.
 Exposed surfaces should be kept clean, and the system should be operated with clean water above the sufficient minimum depth.
 And most importantly, they require sunlight!
 Models without battery backups will generally only operate at advertised capacity in direct sunlight.